canalplus/rx-player/doc/api/loadVideo_options.md

   - the text track can be retrieved by fetching a single URL

-  - the text track is in an understood format and enough informations has been given to infer it.
+  - the text track is in an understood format and enough information has been given to infer it.

 Each of those can have the following properties: